15- or 30-year Mortgage: Which Is Right for You?

 When should you consider a 30-year fixed-rate mortgage?

 A 30-year mortgage is common for several reasons.
-One, homeowners can usually deduct the mortgage interest on their taxes.
+One, homeowners may be able to deduct the mortgage interest on their taxes.
 And, especially in the first years of the loan, when most of the monthly payments are allocated toward interest, that can be a significant benefit.
 Plus, the monthly payments are lower and easier to manage.
 This makes a 30-year easier to qualify for compared to a 15-year mortgage.
 The 30-year can be a good option if you plan to stay in the home for several years and can’t afford a 15-year mortgage.
-Remember, if your financial situation improves, you may be able to start with a 30-year mortgage and refinance to a shorter term down the road.
+Remember, if your financial situation improves, you may be able to start with a 30-year mortgage and refinance to a shorter repayment term down the road.

 There are several differences and considerations to keep in mind when choosing between a 15-year mortgage and a 30-year mortgage.
-You’ll need to weigh the differences to see whether you benefit more from a shorter term and higher payments, or a longer term with lower payments.
+You’ll need to weigh the differences to see whether you benefit more from a shorter repayment term and higher payments, or a longer repayment term with lower payments.
 Also consider whether your financial and living situations may change.
 For instance, how long you might live in the home.
 For more personalized recommendations, use the KeyBank mortgage payoff calculator or mortgage qualification calculator.